 The Mexican constitution expressly prohibits political activity by foreign nationals in Mexico, including participation in protests or demonstrations.
 Such activity can result in detention or expulsion from Mexico for up to 10 years.

-Mexico passed laws allowing same-sex marriage on 12 June 2015.
+Mexico passed laws allowing same-sex marriage in 2015.
 However, conservative attitudes prevail in parts of the country and public displays of affection between members of the same sex may not be considered socially acceptable in some areas.
 See our

 LGBTI travellers page.